 Review Study Presentation Brussels

-Show Vimeo-Video
+Show YouTube-Video

 Content from YouTube is blocked by default.
 If you continue now, all external media from YouTube will be accepted and access to this content will no longer require manual approval.

-level.
+The energy transition can only be implemented efficiently if it is planned and performed jointly at European level.
 In this study we assume that the European Green Deal is established, which means that Europe’s energy system must become climate neutral by 2050.
 To achieve this goal, we present two central scenarios, Global Markets (GM) and Energy Resilient Europe (ERE), which consider different possible developments for climate neutral hydrogen production and availability.

 EU27 GLOBAL MARKETS